usnistgov/FederalProfile-8259A/_8259-Catalog/logical.md

   - Ability to automatically disable accounts for the IoT device after an establish period of inactivity.
     - Ability to support automatic logout of inactive accounts for the IoT device after a configurable established time period.
     - Ability to support automatic removal of temporary, emergency and other special use accounts from the IoT device after an established time period.
-- Ability to display to IoT device users an organizationally-defined system use notification message or banner prior to successful IoT device authentication. (e.g., the message or banner would provide privacy and security notices consistent with applicable federal laws, Executive Orders, directives, policies, regulations, standards, and guidance.)
+- Ability to display to IoT device users an organizationally-defined system use notification message or banner prior to successful IoT device authentication. (e.g., the message or banner would provide privacy and security notices consistent with applicable federal laws, Executive Orders, directives, policies, regulations, standards, and guidance).
   - Ability to create an organizationally-defined system use notification message or banner to be displayed on the IoT device.
     - Ability to edit an existing IoT device display.
     - Ability to establish the maximum size (in characters, bytes, etc.) of the available device display.